kylape/spring-injection-example/README.md

-#Simple JBossWS-CXF web service with Spring
+#JBossWS-CXF Spring Injection Example

-This shows how to set up a simple `jbossws-cxf.xml` file to be picked up by JBossWS to configure CXF via a Spring beans file.
+This shows how to configure an application to inject beans into a JAX-WS endpoint using Spring.

 ##Instructions